caxconte/caxconte/README.md

 <div id="topo">
 	<h3>Hello, i'm Camila Conte! 👩🏻‍💻</h3>

-	🖥️ I'm currently working as a Software Engineer at Zé Delivery 👩🏻‍🎓 Also, i'm an undergraduate student at UNIVESP fishing classes mid/2026 ✨ Graduated in 6ª Laboratória's generation (https://www.laboratoria.la/)
+	🖥️ I'm currently working as a Software Engineer at BEES - Ab-InBev @ DataGen Team 👩🏻‍🎓 Also, I have a Bachelor's Degree in Information Technology from UNIVESP.
+	✨ Graduated in 6ª Laboratória's generation (https://www.laboratoria.la/)
  </div>